 The National Weather Service has designated May 3rd- 9th as Hurricane Preparedness Week.
 Each day provides an action item that will help you prepare for a potential hurricane.
 We’ve compiled some tips and ideas for preparing your watercraft for a hurricane during this important week.

 Today is all about understanding what kind of hazards your boat may be subject to.
 Your preparation and approach may vary based on how your watercraft is stored.
 In addition, the location of your boat may make it susceptible to a potential storm surge and flooding or wind.

-If you plan to store or haul your boat in the event of a storm, use this day to verify those plans and identify any other actions needed If kept afloat, secure with extra lines and fenders to help protect your boat in the event of a storm.
+If you plan to store or haul your boat in the event of a storm, use this day to verify those plans and identify any other actions needed.
+If kept afloat, secure the boat with extra lines and fenders to help protect it in the event of a storm.

 Consider storing your watercraft at a marina or storage facility for more security.
-Your insurance will usually contribute to the cost of hauling your boat out and relaunching it after the windstorm has passed.
+Your insurance may contribute to the cost of hauling your boat out and relaunching it after the windstorm has passed.